 Instructions

 - In the bowl of an electric mixer fitted with a paddle attachment, beat the cream cheese and sugar until it is smooth.
 Add the flour and stir to combine.
 Make sure there are no lumps of cream cheese.
-You may need to scrape down the sides of the bowl.
+Stop the mixer a few times to scrape down the sides of the bowl.

 - While the mixer is on a low speed, add the eggs one at a time, scraping down the sides of the bowl as needed.
 Add the lime juice and zest.
 Mix until combined.
 Scrape down the sides of the bowl to ensure everything is fully incorporated.